How to Negotiation Through Decision Making-Part 1

 Here’s an example: My guess is you have prospects who have long term business relationships with their current vendor.
-Even though the prospect has on going issues with the current vendor, and your product is a better solution, the buyer will not leave the current vendor.
+Even though the prospect has ongoing issues with the current vendor and your product is a better solution, the buyer will not leave the current vendor.
 It just doesn’t make sense.
 It’s not logical.
 Right?

-You’re right it’s not logically but emotional.
+You’re right it’s not logical but emotional.

 Enter, Stats Quo